I'm being greeted with this wide open yawn right as the program starts.

 I'm not here to use you for anything.

-Now what's wrong with an informed, educated bunch of people?
+Now, what's wrong with an informed, educated bunch of people?

-A growing group of people who are informed, educated, and want to learn more, happy, content, eager to spread their own happiness and contentment contentment to other people.
+A growing group of people who are informed, educated, and want to learn more, happy, content, eager to spread their own happiness and contentment to other people.

-What what that to me is the objective here.
+That to me is the objective here.

-My source for this is Paul Bedard, the Washington Examiner.
+For example, this Twitter business, my source for this is Paul Bedard, the Washington Examiner.

 But there's a quote here from the Pew Research Center, which actually did exhaustive work for a year to find out who's on it, who's using it.